RAW MATERIALS

 MARIGOLD

-Marigold flowers were one of the main raw materials used to color textiles before World War II.
-In ancient times, these flowers were used as a sort of clock, as they are said to be phototropic which means they follow the sun, turning their heads towards the light throughout the day.
-The plant extracts also possess antibacterial and antimicrobial properties.
+Marigold flowers were widely used to color textiles before World War II.
+These flowers are phototropic, meaning they follow the sun throughout the day.
+Apart from their vibrant yellow hues, marigolds possess antibacterial and antimicrobial properties.

-We use the best Indian Marigolds which yield rich and clear yellows - light, medium, and dark, through a standardized dyeing process.
+We use the finest Indian Marigolds to produce rich and clear yellows—light, medium, and dark—through a standardized dyeing process.

 MADDER